apache/trafficserver/doc/admin-guide/plugins/metalink.en.rst

 the URL in the :mailheader:`Location` header is already cached.
 If it isn't, then it tries to find a URL that is cached to use instead.
-It looks in the cache for some object that matches the digest in the :mailheader:`Digest` header and if it succeeds, then it rewites the :mailheader:`Location` header with that object's URL.
+It looks in the cache for some object that matches the digest in the :mailheader:`Digest` header and if it succeeds, then it rewrites the :mailheader:`Location` header with that object's URL.

 This way a client should get sent to a URL that's already cached and